“Tolerance of intolerance is cowardice.”

 Born: 13 November 1969, Mogadishu, Somalia

-She is a champion of free speech, a women’s rights activist, and an author.
-Ayaan has also been criticized by many for stating Islam “is fundamentally incompatible with Western democratic values, especially those upholding the rights of women,” (quote courtesy of Britannica).
+Ayaan is a champion of free speech, a women’s rights activist, and an author.
+She has also been criticized by many for stating Islam “is fundamentally incompatible with Western democratic values, especially those upholding the rights of women,” (quote courtesy of Britannica).

 Ayaan fled and claimed political asylum in the Netherlands after her father forced her to marry a distant cousin.
 Ayaan was eventually elected to parliament after starting off in the country as a janitor.
 While in parliament, Ayaan let her voice be heard.
 She advocated for an end to FGM and honor killings once and for all.